curapersona/npo-ledger-cli/npo-ledger-cli-tutorial.md

 The `TaxReporting` tag is an optional tag for `Assets` accounts that debit to the account.

-When provided, the `TaxReporting` accompanies a `TaxImplication` information tag.
+When provided, the `TaxReporting` tag accompanies a `TaxImplication` information tag.
 The TaxReporting refers to a document that verifies the choice for the `TaxImplication` tag.
 For example, for individual contractors in the USA, a `TaxImplication` of `1099` would be well served by a `TaxReporting` that